aene1/StringDatabase/README.md

 # Output files:

-* STRING_edge_list.txt: list of new network outputs
+* STRING_edge_list.txt: parsed list of new network outputs

-* STRING-PHK_edge_list.txt: list of network new network outputs in addition to PKH network connections that have been implemented in network overview
+* STRING-PHK_edge_list.txt: combined list of network new network outputs with the PKH network connections that have been implemented in network overview

 # Running the script via command line